keensoft/notice-dashlet/README.md

     ant dist-jar

 The command should build a JAR file named `notice-dashlet-<version>.jar` in the `build/dist` directory within your project, which you can then copy into the `tomcat/shared/lib` folder of your Alfresco installation.

+To build the AMP file, run Ant from the base project directory.

+    ant dist-amp

+The command should build a JAR file named `notice-dashlet-<version>.amp` in the `build/dist` directory within your project.

 Alternatively, you can use the build script to _hot deploy_ the JAR file directly into a local Tomcat instance for testing.
 You will need to use the `hotcopy-tomcat-jar task` and set the `tomcat.home` property in Ant.